-Overlooked Tax Deductions
+5 Tax Deductions to Remember

-1. Costs of job hunting1
+1. Costs of Job Hunting

-There are a few stipulations for deducting job search expenses (found here), but most importantly, to remain eligible the job hunter must look for work in their current field of employment.
+There are a few stipulations for deducting job search expenses, but most importantly, to remain eligible the job hunter must look for work in their current field of employment.

-2. Child care costs2
+2. Child Care Costs

-In some cases, employers offer a child care reimbursement account, but even if this isn’t an option, all employed parents are eligible for a credit worth between 20 percent and 35 percent of child care costs.
+In some cases, employers offer a child care reimbursement account, but even if this isn’t an option, all employed parents are eligible for a credit worth between 20 percent and 35 percent of child care costs.1

-5. Investments for retirement4
+5. Investments for Retirement

 While deductions for qualified plans like IRAs or 401(k)s are common knowledge, there is an extra tax credit for investing that many eligible Americans don’t even know about called the Saver’s Credit.
 It can provide a tax credit of up to $1,000 to eligible individuals, and $2,000 to eligible married couples.